PoC-dev/smtp-abuse-reporting/README.md

 An interesting category of automatic answers are from RIR abuse contacts.
 Looking more closely, these addresses are allegedly not managed by a given RIR despite the Abusix database listing the given RIR's abuse address for an IP address.
 I expect this to be an error of Abusix and will try to contact them to find a resolution.

-#### Planned for the future.
-- A reminder about addresses which already have been reported earlier but still commit abuse.
-This means a filter should be implemented that sorts out already reported IP addresses from the current report.
-As such this reminder is implicitly already working but without pointing out that a particular address has been reported before.
-Is it worth the effort?
-- a *do_report* flag to be manually adjusted for a given contact adress; could be set to 0 and a reason hereunto given in the comment field.
-Both fields already exist but are not yet used by the scripts.
-This is meant as a secondary measure to prevent bounces from abuse ignorant IP space users, besides reporting those to the respective RIR in charge.

 ## Installation.
 I recommend cloning the repository to the home directory of a user who is allowed to read log files.